Hi and thank you for clicking on The Skipper.

 Chapter I: A Perfectly Good Explanation

-There is a perfectly good explanation for all of this, I swear.
-I Skip, you see.
-I'm not from this world, I'm from another place and another time.
-I've just, you know, been Skipping back for forth between the two for the past fifteen years.
+There is a perfectly good explanation, I swear.
+There is a reason I'm writing this—all of this—to you.
+And I'm trying to decide where to begin.
+I Skip.
+Yeah, that's a good place to start.
+I'm not from this world; I'm from another place and another time.
+I've just, you know, been Skipping back for forth between the two ever since I was six-years-old.

 This is important!
-I know you think you've heard all this before—but you need to know.
+I know you think you've heard all of it before—but you need to remember.
 In these words is my promise to you.
 A promise you must never forget, for it concerns the fortunes of all.
-Understand?

 The principal didn't see it that way.
-She called my mother and my father and they both came to school to pick me up.
+He called my mom and dad, and they both came to school to pick me up.
 They weren't happy.
-The car ride home was spent with the two of them yelling at me—What was I thinking?
+The car ride home was spent with the two of them scolding at me—What was I thinking?
 How could I do that?
 Did I apologize to the poor girl?
 Apologize the next day!
 How could I do such a thing?
 Did they not raise me right?

 I sat in the car and listened to their lectures the entire ride home.
 Then—the moment the car came to a full stop in the garage—I threw open the door, stormed up to my room, and fell down on the bed, crying.